ksu-is/fighting-game/projectroadmap.md

 7. DONE- Save repository and open in Github Desktop
 8. DONE- Clone repository into team
 9. Change names of attacks
-10. DONE- Code additional attack(s)/heal(s)
+10. DONE- Code additional attack(s)/heal(s) that will
-11. DONE- Test additional attack(s)/heal(s)
+11. DONE- Test additional attack(s)/heal(s) to determine if they function.
 12. Increase player limit if feasible
-13. DONE- Revise code
+13. Revise code to make sure everything functions correctly.
-14. DONE- Create Powerpoint
+14. Create Powerpoint